Family Counseling for Alcohol-Related Challenges: Building Healthier Family Support

 Providing Education

-Family counseling can help family members gain a better understanding of addiction and its impact on the addict and the family.
+Family counseling can help family members gain a better understanding of alcohol-use patterns and its impact on the addict and the family.
 This can reduce stigma and help family members better support the addict’s recovery.

 Developing Coping Strategies